tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 - The "server_name" {{RFC6066}} and "certificate_authorities" extensions are used to
   guide certificate selection.
-As servers MAY require the presence of the "server_name" extension, clients SHOULD send this extension, when applicable.
+As servers MAY require the presence of the "server_name" extension, clients SHOULD send this extension, when the server is identified by name.

 All certificates provided by the server MUST be signed by a signature algorithm advertised by the client, if it is able to provide such